-If you have regular out-of-pocket parking expenses in addition to those deducted from your paycheck through the PDA, and if you don't anticipate falling off payroll during the year, choose the annual election option and estimate your yearly expenses.
-The 2023 limit for the TEA-Parking is \$300 per month, (\$3,600 per year) combined with amounts deducted through your PDA-Parking.
+The annual election option should be chosen if you have regular out-of-pocket parking expenses in addition to those deducted from your paycheck through the PDA, and if you don't anticipate falling off payroll during the year.
+Your election should be an estimate of your yearly expenses.
+The 2024 limit for the TEA-Parking is \$320 per month, (\$3,840 per year) combined with amounts deducted through your PDA-Parking.
 The combined amount may not exceed the monthly limit for any given month. \ For example: